Nursing Home Elopement

 - Be administered in a manner that enables it [the nursing home] to use its resources effectively and efficiently.
 (42 CFR §483.75)

-Creating a safe environment for residents who may be prone to wandering can include:
+Creating a safe environment for nursing home residents who may be prone to wandering or elopement can include:

 Understaffing is a major contributing factor to elopement because when a facility is not properly staffed, residents go unattended for long amounts of time.
 Wandering and elopement occur when residents are left unsupervised.
 This can also lead to injuries, dehydration, malnutrition, and a host of other problems.